mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** Mmm-hm.

-**Same person:** And the wind creates the waves on the pure *tathagatagarbha*, pure water.
+**Same person:** And the wind creates the waves on the pure *tathāgatagarbha*, pure water.
 And then, they go on to say sometimes that that is the defilement of the waves, or the defilement of the pure water.
 The waves, the churning up, discoloring the water.

 **Katagiri Roshi:** Mm-hmm.